kstenschke/referencer-plugin/README.md

 * All lines w/ bookmarks in the current file
 * All lines w/ PHP or JavaScript method declarations in the current file
-* All lines w/ occurrences of any of the configured dynamic jump patterns in the current file
+* All lines w/ occurrences of the configured dynamic jump patterns in the current file

 ## Changelog